kanyshaiosmonova/100daysofcode/log.md

 ### Day 1: February 11, 2022

-**Today's Progress**: Created a Website with HTMl and CSS.
+**Today's Progress**: Created a Website with HTML and CSS.
  <br />
 **Thoughts:** I really struggled with CSS.
  Watched the tutorial again and again.
  Paused and tried to code along.
- Website is created woth beautiful hover effect, bachground color moves, navbar has lines in bottom.
+ Website is created with beautiful hover effect, bachground color moves, navbar has lines in bottom.
  Lines width increases and decreases.
  It has 2 buttons also with hover effects.